-In order to assist brokers, dealers, and municipal securities dealers, in connection with their participation in the offering of the Bonds, to comply with Rule 15c2-12 promulgated by the Securities and Exchange Commission, pursuant to the Securities and Exchange Act of 1934, as amended (the "Rule"), the City shall agree to provide certain information to the Municipal Securities Rulemaking Board ("MSRB") through its Electronic Municipal Market Access ("EMMA") system, or any system that may be prescribed in the future.
+In order to assist brokers, dealers, and municipal securities dealers, in connection with their participation in the offering of the Notes, to comply with Rule 15c2-12 promulgated by the Securities and Exchange Commission, pursuant to the Securities and Exchange Act of 1934, as amended (the "Rule"), the City shall agree to provide certain information to the Municipal Securities Rulemaking Board (MSRB) through its Electronic Municipal Market Access (EMMA) system, or any system that may be prescribed in the future.
 The Rule was last amended, effective February 27, 2019, to include an expanded list of material events.
 The Disclosure Undertaking includes the two new material events effective February 27, 2019 under the Rule.

-On the date of issue and delivery of the Bonds, the City shall execute and deliver a Continuing Disclosure Certificate, under which the City will covenant for the benefit of holders including beneficial holders, to provide electronically, or in a manner otherwise prescribed, certain financial information annually and to provide notices of the occurrence of certain events enumerated in the Rule (the "Disclosure Undertaking").
+On the date of issue and delivery of the Notes, the City shall execute and deliver a Continuing Disclosure Certificate, under which the City will covenant for the benefit of holders including beneficial holders, to provide electronically, or in a manner otherwise prescribed, certain financial information annually and to provide notices of the occurrence of certain events enumerated in the Rule (the "Disclosure Undertaking").
 The details and terms of the Disclosure Undertaking for the City are set forth in Appendix D. Such Disclosure Undertaking will be in substantially the form attached hereto.

-A failure by the City to comply with the Disclosure Undertaking will not constitute an event of default on the Bonds.
-However, such a failure may adversely affect the transferability and liquidity of the Bonds and their market price.
+A failure by the City to comply with the Disclosure Undertaking will not constitute an event of default on the Notes.
+However, such a failure may adversely affect the transferability and liquidity of the Notes and their market price.

 In the previous five years, the City believes it has not failed to comply in all material respects with its prior undertakings under the Rule.
+The City has reviewed its continuing disclosure responsibilities, including the two new material events, to help ensure compliance in the future.
 Ehlers is currently engaged as dissemination agent for the City.